 The CEWS has evolved, as have its impacts on your SR&ED and E-Business tax credits!

 We already covered the impacts of the Canada Emergency Wage Subsidy (CEWS) in a previous article.
-However, on July 17, 2020, the federal government announced that it would be extending the program to December 19, 2020, and that major changes would be made to both the program eligibility criteria and subsidy rates.
+However, the federal government announced that it would be extending the program to June, 2021, and that major changes would be made to both the program eligibility criteria and subsidy rates.
 Full details are available on the Department of Finance website.

 The changes that have been announced will have a greater than previously anticipated impact on your future Scientific Research and Experimental Development (SR&ED) and E-Business (CDAE in French for crédit d’impôt aux Affaires Électroniques) tax credit claims.
 It should be recalled that, normally, such subsidies are excluded from tax credit calculations, given that the same salary expenditure cannot be funded by the public sector twice (no double dip).